My Brother’s Keeper: A Teenager Works to Free Manuel Salazar from Death Row

 |By: Jasmin Cardenas||Link to YouTube Video:|

 It will guide you as you listen (or read) along.

 Can a teenager make an impact in a world full of injustice?
-Jasmin looks back at the roots of her involvement in social justice issues when she joined the cause to free the young Mexican-American artist, Manuel Salazar, who sat on death row falsely accused of killing a police officer.
+Jasmin looks back to a time when she joined the cause to free a young Mexican-American artist, Manuel Salazar, who sat on death row falsely accused of killing a police officer.

 - What forces in Jasmin’s life caused her to care about the young prisoner on Death Row named Manuel Salazar?
 Who played an important role in helping her to volunteer in the ways she did?
 Why did she choose Art and Theater as her vehicle for action?

 - The play Jasmin and her group created encouraged people to sign a petition to support Manuel’s Freedom.
 What technical advancements exist today that were not available in the 1990’s that could help in creating civic action and discourse?

 - This legal case had two clearly different narratives depending on whose perspective was being considered.
 Can you compare and contrast these different perspectives?
 How do we decide what’s “true”?

 - Latino Americans/Latios